Donate $10,000+ to a local NONPROFIT in 1 hour.

 Proxy - You may vote by proxy by giving your check to another member to bring to the meeting and then they will receive an extra ballot to cast a vote for you in your absence.
 After the vote they will fill in who your check should be paid to.

 All donations will be given to nonprofits or causes who as a part of their mission include serving Northern Door County.
 No national nonprofits will be considered, however, local branches of national nonprofits are eligible for consideration.
 The purpose is for 100% of the contribution to stay in Northern Door County.
 In addition, political and directly religious organizations are not eligible.
-An exception to this would be a church run food pantry benefiting the whole community.
+An example of an exception to this would be a church run food pantry benefiting the whole community.

 At the meeting, the members, whose nonprofits were drawn, must be in attendance themselves or have arranged for another member to be available to present their nonprofit to the group.
 These members will represent each nonprofit with an informal 5 minute presentation about their nonprofit’s mission and why it is deserving of the members’ vote (no PowerPoint or handouts please).
-A 5 minute Q&A session will follow in which a representative from the organization may join our member to help with questions if needed.
+A 5-minute Q&A session will follow in which a representative from the organization may join our member to help with questions if needed.

 Two-way ties will be decided by one more round of votes.
 If a tie persists, the two names that are tied will go back in the hat and the recipient will be drawn at random.